IsmailsGit/AWS-Module/Notes.md

 Reverse proxy features can route traffic based on the content of the request, routing traffic and different services.

 Types of load balancers
-Classic Load Balancer(CLB) - It's the old generation of load balancers that was introduced to AWS in 2009, not commonly used today.
+<br> Classic Load Balancer(CLB) - It's the old generation of load balancers that was introduced to AWS in 2009, not commonly used today.
 Supports basic HTTP, HTTPS, TCP, and SSL traffic but it lacks the advanced features of the newer load balancers.

 Application Load Balancer(ALB) - Released in 2016, designed for HTTP, HTTPS, and WebSocket traffic, making it ideal for modern web apps.
 It can make routing decisions based on the content of the request, like URLs, headers, query parameters, even cookies.
 Operates at layer 7, the application layer.
 <br> ALB